-Resilience to Adversity: How Black Voters Are Mobilized to Counter Supression
+Resilience to Adversity: How Black Voters Are Mobilized to Counter Suppression

 (Working Title, for Book Manuscript in Development)